kurmasz/gvQLC/README.md

    1. For PrairieLearn assignments, we simply go to the `Downloads` tab for the assignment, then choose the `*_final_files.zip` option.
 Uncompressing this zip file produces a directory with the desired organization.
    2. For assignments managed using GitHub Classroom, we have a script that will clone each repository into the project directory.
 Each repository then becomes a subdirectory at the root level of the project.

 **Review Submissions:** Once the code is collected, you can browse the files and leave feedback for the students.
-Our preferred method is to simply add comments with an easily searchable prefix (e.g., `# zk I like your approach here`)
+Our preferred method is to simply add comments with an easily searchable prefix (e.g., `# zk I like your approach`)

 **Prepare Quiz Questions:** While reviewing the code, instructors can write a quiz question that specifically references a segment of code.
 To do this
   1. Highlight that segment of code in the editor.